The application portal is now open and will close at 11:59 p.m. EDT on October 18, 2024.

 Terms of Appointment

-• Stanford Science Fellow appointments are for a three-year term, typically beginning September 1 and ending on August 31.
+- Stanford Science Fellow appointments are for a three-year term, typically beginning August 1 and ending on July 31.
 However, start dates are negotiable and can be between July 1 and September 1.
+An appointment may not begin later than September 1.

-• Fellows will receive an annual stipend of $88,000, benefits, up to $8,000 per year supplemental funds to support research and professional development, and up to $2,000 in relocation expenses.
+- Fellows will receive an annual stipend of $90,000, benefits, up to $8,000 per year of supplemental funds to support research and professional development, and up to $2,500 in relocation expenses.
+Supplemental child care assistance grants and visa expense assistance are also provided to eligible fellows.

-• Fellows will be expected to participate in the SSF program’s community-building and professional development activities, complete annual progress reports, and acknowledge SSF funding as appropriate.
+- Fellows are expected to participate in the SSF program’s community-building and professional development activities, complete annual progress reports, and acknowledge SSF funding as appropriate.

 Additional Application Guidelines